 In which subjects is the MLS offered?

 The MLS program is fully customizable to suit a student’s interests.
 Students who choose to design their own MLS program will be aided by an adviser to design the best courses for their program.
 Focused areas of study include Health Care Law and Fashion Law.
-In addition to the self-designed program, Loyola offers six specializations: Business Law, Criminal Justice, Cybersecurity and Data Privacy, Entertainment and New Media, Environmental & Natural Resources, and Intellectual Property.
+In addition to the self-designed program, Loyola offers five specializations: Business Law, Criminal Justice, Cybersecurity and Data Privacy, Entertainment and New Media, and Sports Law.
 These specializations have a required curriculum that has been specifically tailored to equip graduates with a comprehensive understanding of the subject.

 How long will it take to complete the degree?

 Students may attend the program full-time or part-time and typically students are taking 18 months to complete the program.

 MLS students will take courses with JD students, but they won’t be graded against them.
 MLS students will be graded against other MLS students in their course.

 Can I receive an MLS and JD degree?